You are here

 SPRING CLASSES AND REGISTRATION

 Incoming students will be automatically registered for classes.
-Tentative schedules can be accessed via daVinci.
+Tentative schedules can be accessed via the Student Service website.
 Please note schedules are not considered final until the start of the semester.

-Transfer Orientation for spring students is scheduled for Friday, January 18, 2019.
-Please plan to check-in at MassArt's Design and Media Center.
+Transfer Orientation for spring students is scheduled for Friday, January 17, 2020.
+Check back for more details.

 Commuter Programs and MBTA Discount